Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine/help/Update-AzConnectedMachineExtension.md

 # Update-AzConnectedMachineExtension

 ## SYNOPSIS
-The operation to create or update the extension.
+The operation to update the extension.

 ## SYNTAX